 Awarding of Financial Aid

 Financial Aid is a process which involves many stakeholders: the Department of Education, the Internal Revenue Service, the family, the student, the Institution, the Financial Aid Office, the Admissions Office, and the Registrar, to name a few.
-Awarding financial aid is a detailed process that takes time.
+Processing financial aid is a detailed process that takes time.
 Filing the FAFSA is the start of the process.
 The awarding process, once the Financial Aid Office receives all required information, takes 7 to 10 working days to complete.

 Federal Financial Aid (Pell Grants, SEOG, and Direct loans) are Title IV Funds.
 In order to qualify for federal student aid, a student who first enrolls in a program of study on or after July 1 must have a high school diploma, a recognized equivalent of a high school diploma, or have completed a home school program.
 Documentation that a student needs to provide can be a copy of the high school diploma, or a copy of a final transcript from the high school showing the date when the applicant completed his or her education.
 A student who has not graduated from high school may provide a General Educational Development (GED) certificate.
 Those students who have been home schooled must provide either of the following: a transcript or its equivalent that lists the courses completed by the applicant and that documents completion of high school.
 Such a transcript or the equivalent must be signed by the applicant’s parent or guardian, or a high school completion credential for home school provided for under state law.
 No financial aid can be awarded until the above requirement is met.